juniorcl/resume/resume_english.md

     - Implementation and use of machine learning models that can better describe the impacts of variables on the business.

     - Machine learning model development to discover deliveries with the greatest possibility of delay through ranking metrics.

-- **Physics Teacher**, *Pre Extrance Exam Physics Teacher*, August 2017 - August 2019

-    During my master's degree I also worked as an extension fellow and professor of physics at the UENF Social Pre-Entrance Exam.
-During this period I mainly taught subjects related to classical mechanics.
-This mainly gave me public speaking experience.

 ## Education